xregistry/spec/core/spec.md

 ##### API view

 In API view:
+- `COLLECTIONsurl` is REQUIRED for responses even if there are not entities in the collection.
-- `COLLECTIONsurl` and `COLLECTIONscount` are REQUIRED for responses even if there are no entities in the collection.
+- `COLLECTIONscount` is STRONGLY RECOMMENDED for responses even if there are no entities in the collection.
+This requirement is not mandated to allow for cases where calculating the exact count is too costly.
 - `COLLECTIONsurl` and `COLLECTIONscount` are OPTIONAL for requests and MUST be silently ignored by the server if present.
 - `COLLECTIONs` is OPTIONAL for responses and MUST only be included if the